lvxiaoxin/ACM_Training/README.md

 ## Python3

-> You can find my LeetCode sollutions: https://lvxiaoxin.github.io/2019/01/25/LeetCode-宝宝题解/
+> You can find my LeetCode sollutions here: https://lvxiaoxin.github.io/2019/01/25/LeetCode-宝宝题解/
+>
 > Written in Python3 and described in Chinese.

 ## C++